taw/stone-age-simulator/README.md

 * 09 - simple demographics structure with constant death rate; way too many adult deaths
 * 10 - death chance dependent on age (0-14, 15-40, 41+)
 * 11 - count just age buckets instead of ages, with probabilistic age transitions
+* 12 - #05 plus child as extra job in usual simulator; destabilizes tribes a bit due to non-working members; 2 or 3 tribes survive in good health